 Execute calls to a Cerebrium app to be run asynchronously

-query parameter to your request
+query parameter to your request and setting it to true

 .
 This would look something like this: